electricimp/Salesforce/README.md

 ### getUser(*[callback]*) ###

 This method makes a request to Salesforce to retrieve information about the user who is currently logged in.
 If a successful call to the *login()* method has not yet occurred, an error will be thrown.
+The method may also be called with an optional callback function *([see above](#callbacks))* that will be executed upon the completion of the request.

 ```squirrel
 force.login(USERNAME, PASSWORD, SECURITY_TOKEN, function(err, data) {